-Security Latch Handle (Shown with sofa seat lifted) - Press DOWN to release
+Security Latch (Located on front of sofa) - Pull OUT to release

-- Lift the front edge of the sofa seat upward and pull outward from the wall while gently pushing downward on the backrest until the cushions lie flat. - The bed is now ready for use.
+- Lift the front edge of the sofa seat upward and outward from the wall while gently pushing downward on the backrest until the cushions lie flat. - The bed is now ready for use.